It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 And this has been long coming.

-This is not something that uh happened on the on the spur of the moment.
+This is not something that happened on the spur of the moment.

-You know, the Russians have claimed a North Pole because there's a bunch of oil and gas up there.
+You know, the Russians have claimed the North Pole because there's a bunch of oil and gas up there.

 The Russians have just said it's ours.

-So it's time for Obama to tell the Russians to get out of the North Pole now.
+It's time for Obama to tell the Russians to get out of the North Pole now, since he has all these mystical powers with his words.

-At any rate, the the shutting down of the pipeline, uh, two pipelines in Georgia by British petroleum once again is another glaring indicator of how vulnerable we are if we do not take steps to produce and provide our own energy resources.
+At any rate, the shutting down of the pipeline, two pipelines in Georgia by British petroleum, once again, is another glaring indicator of how vulnerable we are if we do not take steps to produce and provide our own energy resources.

 And again, there's nothing out there that's going to replace oil.

-And in my opening monologue, uh I focused primarily on the opening ceremony, which was dazzling.
+And in my opening monologue, I focused primarily on the opening ceremony, which was dazzling.

 There's no question about it.